sinankeskin/ember-lightpick/README.md

 ember install ember-lightpick
 ```

-If you use sass and update your version to >= 1.0.4 simply run,
+If you are using sass and you have version >= 1.0.4 simply run,

 ```
 ember install ember-lightpick